Redawt/f4-frost-guide/initialsetup.md

 Make sure to install the English version of Fallout 4 for maximum immersion.
 If you do not use the English version, the intro video which is shown when starting a new game might not have audio.

+### Disabling Automatic Steam Updates

+This will prevent Steam from automatically installing Fallout 4 updates, which will break modding support considerably until they gain wide modding support (and the guide's).

+- In your Steam Library, right-click on Fallout 4, and click on Properties in the resulting context menu,
+- In the resulting new window, click on the drop-down at the top of the right pane underneath Automatic Updates
+- Set it to Only update this game when I launch it.

+Since MO2 bypasses Steam's "play" button, Fallout 4 will never automatically update because you will launch the game through MO2.

 ## Post-Installation
 ### Key Terminology